-So, you want to train your dog but don’t know where to start?
-In this article, we will tell you the different training techniques as well as their pros and cons.
-You will be able to choose the training that fits you and your dog best.
+You want to train your dog, but you don’t know where to start?
+In this article, we will introduce you to the different training techniques, as well as their pros and cons.
+This will allow you to choose the training method that best suits you and your pet dog.

 Reading time : 5 min

 Welcoming a dog in your family is an exciting event.
-But to ensure a healthy relationship with your dog, it is important to set a structure and boundaries.
+But to ensure a healthy relationship with your canine friend, it is important to set a structure and boundaries.

-You should keep in mind that a dog is an animal, not a child and should not be treated like so.
-Some people tend to forget that and will not train their dog, scared of being too bossy and mean.
+You should keep in mind that a dog is an animal, not a child, and should not be treated as such.
+Some people tend to forget this and will not train their dog, scared of being too bossy and mean.
 This can be very detrimental to the dog’s well-being.

-But why does dog training get such a bad rep?
+But why does dog training have such a bad reputation?
 Because it is often associated with the coercive method of training, using submission and compliance.
-However, one should favour the cooperative care method when training a dog.
-So, what are the differences between the two methods?
+However, one should favour the positive dog training method when training a dog.
+So, what are the differences between the two dog training methods?
 Let us explain.

-Largely used in the early 2000s, the coercive method is nothing of a gentle approach to training.
-The coercive method establishes a relationship of a dominant and a dominated, the dog being submissive to the all-powerful owner and alpha of the pack.
-The owner uses an aggressive and punitive method, as well as threats to bring the dog to submission.
+Largely used in the early 2000s, the Alpha dog method is nothing of a gentle approach to training.
+The Alpha dog method establishes a relationship of a dominant and a dominated, the dog being submissive to the all-powerful owner and alpha of the pack.
+The handler uses an aggressive and punitive method, as well as threats to bring the dog to submission.

 Other electric collars sold with a remote control are designed to train the dog to recall.
 If the dog does not return to the recall or wanders too far away, the owner activates the remote control, and the runaway dog receives an electric shock.

-Whether it is a choker collar, an electric collar or a runaway fence, the dog will associate the behaviour with unpleasant aftermath and will correct its behaviour to avoid the negative experience.
+Whether it is a choker collar, an electric collar or an anti-runaway collar, the dog will associate the behaviour with unpleasant aftermath and will correct their behaviour to avoid the negative experience.
 This is negative conditioning.

 These dogs develop unpredictable behaviours, sometimes leading to aggressive or even dangerous developments such as unexpected bites.
 Please note that these techniques are strictly forbidden for the education of a cat.

 Fortunately, over the last twenty years, mindsets have changed.
-The after-effects of these practices have been widely observed, by owners, veterinarians, and dog trainers themselves.
-Dog trainers have now turned to natural, gentler methods, also known as cooperative care.
+The after-effects of these practices have been widely observed, by dog owners, veterinarians, and dog trainers themselves.
+Dog trainers have now turned to natural, gentler methods, also known as positive reinforcement methods.

-In contrast to coercive training, cooperative care, or positive reinforcement training, is a gentle method that proves that it is entirely possible to train a dog without resorting to coercion or domination.
-Cooperative care has the advantage of not damaging the dog's integrity and also takes into account the owner who may be reluctant to use force to make their dog obey.
+In contrast to Alpha dog training, positive reinforcement training is a gentle method that proves that it is entirely possible to train a dog without resorting to coercion or domination.
+On the contrary, it proves that it is possible to train a dog by showing them affection.
+This method has the advantage of not damaging the dog's integrity and also takes into account the owner who may be reluctant to use force to make their dog obey.

-This method respects the dog's nature and does not undermine the dog's trust in its owner.
+This method respects the dog's nature and temperament.
+Moreover, it does not undermine the dog's trust in their owner.
 It also facilitates communication, understanding and even strengthens the relationship between the owner and the dog.
 Therefore, this gentle method can be used for both dogs and puppies.

-But what is cooperative care?
-This method is a combination of several techniques, all of which use positive reinforcements.
-It is about conditioning, motivating the dog and working hand in hand with it.
+But what is positive reinforcement dog training?
+This method is a combination of several techniques.
+It is about conditioning, motivating the dog and working hand in hand with them.

 Positive reinforcement is an excellent way to motivate a dog to behave appropriately.
 It is also very successful in rehabilitating inappropriate dog behaviour.
 Punishment is not an option in this type of training.
-If the dog behaves well, it receives a reward, if not, it receives nothing.
-The aim is to encourage the dog's adapted behaviour by rewarding it.
+If the dog behaves well, they receive a reward, if not, they receive nothing.
+The aim is to encourage the dog's adapted behaviour by rewarding them.

 Clicker training is based on Pavlov's classical conditioning, although this positive education method was developed and popularised by Karen Pryor in the United States and by Catherine Collignon in France.
 The clicker is a small plastic box with a metal tongue that is activated and always makes the same sound: click.